csci104/site/resources/final-info/index.md

   - **THH 202:  L-S**
   - **THH 208:  T-Z**

-  - If you have OSAS accommodations you should schedule your exam at the OSAS offices **on Thursday during OSAS hours**
+  - If you have OSAS accommodations you should schedule your exam at the OSAS offices **on the same day during OSAS hours**

 - The test will be taken on paper.
 Be prepared a pencil/pen.
 - The exam is **Closed book, Closed notes, Closed Internet (search/reference)**.
 You may use your mind, and blank scratch paper but nothing else.
 No referencing your labs, homeworks, etc.